emarsden/pg-el/doc/src/installation.md

 # Installation

-You can install by the MELPA package archive, or manually.
+You can install via the MELPA package archive, or with package-vc-install, or manually.

 ## Installing via MELPA